notalexa/jlib_hermes/androidtv/README.md

 * TV is on.
 * `w<time>` with `time` a number indicating to wait this number of milliseconds until processing the next message.

-## Using deep links with a deep link lauchner
+## Using deep links with a deep link launcher

 Deep links are the only possibility to launch applications on your TV.
 Unfortunately some popular apps do not provide an implementation of deep links (like "Magenta TV" for example).
 In this case, you can use the [Deep Link Launcher](https://github.com/notalexa/proj_deeplinklauncher)